aouledissa/deep-match/docs/config_file.md

 Each item in the `deeplinkSpecs` list is a deep link configuration object with the following properties, corresponding to the fields in your `DeeplinkConfig` Kotlin class:

 *   **`name`**: (Required, String)
     *   A unique identifier for this deep link specification.
-This name will be used to link to specific handlers in your code.
+This name is used to generate stable spec/params types.
     *   Example: `userProfile`, `productView`

 *   **`activity`**: (Required, String)